-- raw materials supply – even if you do not always have an influence on the conditions in which raw materials are extracted, you have the right to choose such a source of them that guarantees the minimisation of the negative environmental impact and respecting human and labour rights;
+- raw materials supply – even if you do not always have an influence on the conditions in which raw materials are extracted, you have the right to choose such a source of them that guarantees the minimisation of the negative environmental impact and respecting human and labor rights;

-- production – green production processes aimed at minimising the negative impact on the environment, by, for example, the use of electricity from RES (renewable energy sources), the use of low-emission technologies, proper waste management and respecting labour rights;
+- production – green production processes aimed at minimising the negative impact on the environment, by, for example, the use of electricity from RES (renewable energy sources), the use of low-emission technologies, proper waste management and respecting labor rights;

 - advertising and promotion – green marketing uses eco-friendly advertising media, product packaging and promotes pro-ecological attitudes;

 - distribution and sales – offices, warehouses and shops can be green, e.g. thanks to the use of energy-saving, automatically controlled lighting, using photovoltaics to produce electricity and heat, using natural lighting, etc.;

 - waste disposal – you can start thinking about waste disposal, and the recycling and/or re-use of a product or its components even at the product design stage;